 Part Description MS method Contains instructions for acquiring the mass spectrometer data.
 Enter the data using the mass spectrometer software.
 For information on entering the MS information, refer to the mass spectrometer documentation.
 Use the MS method to enter the LC method data window duration into the mass spectrometer portion of the instrument method for the acquisition time.
 If the LC method length and the mass spectrometer acquisition length are not the same, system errors might occur during the run.
 LC method Controls the LC systems, including the pumps and valves.
-When you create an LC method, determine the best flow rates, mobile phase compositions, and step durations to use in your TurboFlow method to maximize sample extraction and recovery.
+When you create an LC method, determine the best flow rates, mobile phase compositions, and step durations to use in your LC method to maximize sample recovery.
 The LC method also sets the start and end time for the mass spectrometer.
 For instructions on entering LC method information into the instrument method and optimizing LC method steps, see Chapter 6, "Creating an LC Method."
 AS or Autosampler Controls the autosampler functions. method When you create an autosampler method, determine the best wash, sample aspiration, and sample dispense steps for the autosampler to maximize the sample delivery and minimize carryover.
 For instructions and tips on entering autosampler method information and tips on selecting autosampler commands, see Chapter 5, "Creating an Autosampler Method."
+DSM autosampler Controls the DSM component functions. method When you create a DSM method, determine the best spot desorption and clamp wash conditions for the DSM to maximize sample recovery and minimize carryover.
+For instructions and tips on entering DSM method information, see Chapter 5, "Creating an Autosampler Method."